megzjudge/research/README.md

 ### (Optional) Block 11:

-Sometimes two Scholar alerts belong in the same bucket (e.g. "Dark Triad" and "Dark Tetrad", or "Big 5" and "Big Five").
+Sometimes two Scholar alerts can be folded into the same row (e.g. "Dark Triad" and "Dark Tetrad", or "Big 5" and "Big Five").

 Most of this happens in the **Step 10 · Edit Email Worker** code right at the top of the file: